Christchurch City Holdings: Selwyn Plantation Board

 Selwyn Plantation Board operates in forestry and farming.
 39.32% owned by CCHL, but the company is in the process of being wound up (it is selling its assets and the proceeds will be distributed to the two shareholding council holding companies).
 A final payment to CCHL is expected in 2013.

 Enable Networks

 Enable Networks builds and runs a new fibre optic network in Christchurch.
 Enable Networks was first launched in 2007 with funding from CCHL and a grant from the Ministry of Economic Development.
 Initially launched as Christchurch City Networks Limited (CCNL), in 2009 the company re-branded as Enable Networks.
 The company is the Crown's partner for its Ultra-Fast Broadband initiative.
 100% owned by CCHL.

 Red Bus

-Red Bus is one of the public passenger transport operators in Christchurch.
-100% owned by CCHL.
+Red Bus was one of the public transport operators in Christchurch.
+It was 100% owned by CCHL.
 On 4 November 2020 it was announced that Red Bus's operations and assets had been sold to Ritchies Transport Holdings Ltd for an undisclosed sum with completion expected in early December.